- What is the Primary Health Survey?

 4. Who is conducting the Primary Health Survey?

-The New Brunswick Health Council (NBHC) has been established as an independent organization that measures, monitors and evaluates New Brunswick’s health system performance through a citizen-centered dual mandate of performance measurement and citizen engagement.
+The New Brunswick Health Council (NBHC) is an independent organization that measures, monitors and evaluates New Brunswick’s health system performance through a citizen-centered dual mandate of performance measurement and citizen engagement.
 The phone calls will be made by MQO Research, an independent research company, on behalf of the NBHC.

 5. Why is it important to have a survey about primary health?